link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 #### Physical Isolation

-Recall how table rows are organized in the [physical layer](SQL-Database.md).
+Recall how table rows are organized in the [Physical Layer]({{< ref "physical-layer" >}}) topic.
 Uncommitted changes don’t overwrite existing data.
 Instead, they create **new tuples** alongside the originals, tagged with metadata:

-- Commit status
+- Commit status.
-- IDs of the transactions that inserted, updated, or deleted the tuple
+- IDs of the transactions that inserted, updated, or deleted the tuple.

 When a query runs,
-the database determines which tuple to return based on the **transaction context** and this metadata.
+the database determines which tuple to return based on the **transactional context** and this metadata.

 Let's model this using our transfer example.
 Initially, there's a committed tuple:.